-- Bachelor's degree in nursing from an NLNAC or CCNE accredited program with an upper division major in nursing with a "B" average (3.0 or higher on a 4.0 point grading system). - Current RN licensure. - 1500 hours of documented nursing practice experience prior to the first clinical lab or within the first program year. - Completed approved statistical methods course within the past 5 years. - Completed application to the Graduate Nursing program via the - NursingCAS website. - Compliance requirements: Background check, FBI rolled fingerprint, drug screen, Basic Life Support for Healthcare Providers, ACLS certification for FNP specialization, professional liability insurance, influenza vaccine, and TB test. - Interview with graduate faculty for FNP specialization only. - Submission of written response to questions regarding educational goals, scholarly practice interest and desired practice career.
+- Bachelor's degree in nursing from an NLNAC or CCNE Accredited program with a minimum cumulative 3.0 GPA. - Current licensure as a Registered Nurse in the United States or its' territories prior to enrollment in first graduate nursing course. - 1500 hours of documented nursing practice experience prior to the first clinical

+- Completed approved statistical methods course within the past 5 years. - Completed and verified application to the Graduate Nursing program via NursingCAS website. - Compliance requirements: Background check, FBI rolled fingerprint, drug screen, Basic Life Support for Healthcare Providers, ACLS certification for FNP specialization, professional liability insurance, influenza vaccine, and TB - Interview with graduate faculty for FNP specialization only. - Completion of a written response to questions regarding educational goals, scholarly practice interest and desired practice career.

-Graduate students should consult with their advisor before registering for graduate work.
+Graduate students should consult with their advisor before registering for graduate